ktaranov/jetbrains_guide/sites/pycharm-guide/contents/tutorials/visual_pytest/first_class/index.md

 As a self-hack, I write a simple test, just to see if the thing exists.
 It is of modest value: it can later help show if a refactoring changed things.

-Here's the new `test_import` in `test_player.py`:
+Here's the updated `test_import` test function in `test_player.py`:

 `embed:tutorials/visual_pytest/first_class/test_player.py`

-Remember that PyCharm can help you (TODO ref the tip or doc) generate the import of `Player`.
+Remember that PyCharm can help you [generate the import of `Player` as you type](../../../tips/generate-imports-while-typing/).
 You don't need to stop your flow, go to the top, and write the import.
-Type `Playe` and hit `Ctrl-Space-Space` to autocomplete *and* add the import line at the top, in the correctly-sorted location, and combined with any existing import of the module.
+Type `Player` and hit `Ctrl-Space-Space` to autocomplete *and* add the import line at the top, in the correctly-sorted location, combined with any existing import of the module.

 # Running

-Let's run everything in the file (currently one test) by right-clicking the tab and choosing `Run 'pytest in test_player.py'`.
+Let's run everything in the file (currently one test) by right-clicking in the editor and choosing `Run 'pytest in test_player.py'`.

 PyCharm opens a tool window with the visual output of the test.

-TODO

-- Either change to assert Player or get rid of the self-hack

-- Mention that the Ctrl-Space-Space is frustrating when it is not unique

-- Ctrl-Space should be enough, don't need smart completion